1abhi6/analyse-whatsapp-chat/readme.md

 4. Launch the web application by opening the provided local URL in your web browser.

-5. Select the chat file (.txt) and click on Show Chat Analysis button.
+5. Select the chat file (.txt) and click on the Show Chat Analysis button.

 6. Explore the generated metrics, charts, and insights based on your WhatsApp chat data.